rlperez/kablamo.me/src/pages/about.md

 ### Personal

 I was born in north Jersey but raised mostly in rural Delaware.
-When faced with a college acceptance letter and an unfathomable tuition or my other options I chose to look elsewhere.
-In high school the thing I had excelled to the top level was JROTC so my choice ended up joining the Air Force.
+When faced with tuition I couldn't afford I leaned on my success in JROTC choosing to join the Air Force.
 After serving six years maintaining avionics systems on F-16s the next step was attending college.
 Which is how we are here now.
 Living in rural Pennsylvania.

 Besides spending time with my family I try to stay busy.
-In my spare time sometimes I am out on my KLR 650 looking for a new trail.
-Or perhaps working on my car.
-Maybe tending to the garden.
-Building things out of wood perhaps.
-When I am not doing those things I tend to be dabbling with solutions to my day to day tasks.
+In my spare time sometimes I am out on my KLR 650 looking for a new trail, wrenching on my car, building something in the workshop, or playing with my two dogs (Gertrude and Mille).

 ## About the Site